Posted on behalf of Stephens, Anderson & Cummings on Jul 28, 2016 in Boating Accidents

 Locally, the bridge is known as the “low bridge” for its low clearance, which locals know can be difficult to move through during high tide.
 According to nearby residents, the bridge has a 20-foot clearance at the center, but drops significantly on the edges near land.

 Boaters are continually cautioned about the low bridge, especially when attempting to navigate under the bridge at night.
 Because there are no lights on the bridge it can be difficult to see.

 The Parks and Wildlife spokesman noted that the field report for the incident indicated that the men were standing on the boat, however, additional evidence shows that that may not be true.

 The owner of a nearby marina noted that many of the highway bridges on the lake have had serious incidents in the past.
 He stated that the Texas 198 bridge is an obstacle that boaters have to be aware of and on the lookout for.

 Boating, like driving an automobile, is a task that requires a driver’s utmost attention.
 When negligence, such as driving while intoxicated, plays a role in causing an accident, anyone who is injured or killed may be entitled to seek compensation.
-Our experienced team of Fort Worth boating accident lawyers can help you fight for the justice you deserve.
+A Fort Worth personal injury lawyer can help you fight for the justice you deserve.

 Call (877) 920-9009 to schedule a free consultation to find out if you have a case.